Meet Gerber’s 2022 Spokesbaby - NewsBreak

 Isa loves spending her days babbling to her 4-year-old sister, Temperance, and enjoying the breeze outside in the evening with her dad, John.
 Her favorite foods include Gerber Sweet Potato Puffs and Gerber 1 st Foods Butternut Squash.

-Her family says Isa is a super happy baby and really enjoys playing with her hippo and listening to soundtracks form her favorite movies.
+Her family says Isa is a super happy baby and really enjoys playing with her hippo and listening to soundtracks from her favorite movies.

 Gerber will also match Isa’s $25,000 with a donation to support March of Dimes’ maternal and infant health programs.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.